arkovia/acts/constitution-act.md

 - Create a simple, pragmatic direct democracy

 #### Segment 2: Purpose of Arkovia
-Arkovia's purpose is to:
+Arkovia's purposes are unlimited.
+Some key purposes are to:
 - Start a social democracy and provide sufficient safety nets for citizens
 - Start a government where citizens have true democratic power
 - Start a new community where citizens feel welcomed
 - Start something where citizens can feel part of something big
 - Improve standards of living through technology and infrastructure
-- Help citizens of the pacific islands from sinking islands
+- Help citizens of the pacific islands from raising sea levels.
 - Help homeless people across Australia and within Arkovia
-- Help give citizens a meaning and purpose
+- Help give citizens a bigger meaning and purpose
 - Remove corporate corruption found in representative democracies
 - Remove thick bureaucracy by applying use of digital governance